royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 ## Step-By-Step

-* In the AWS Console, open the "AWS IoT Core" service
+* In the AWS Console, open the "AWS IoT Core" service.
-* Open "Onboard", "Getting started", and under "Onboard a device" click "Get started"
+* Open "Onboard", "Getting started", and under "Onboard a device" click "Get started".
-* Select your OS for the SDK that you will be using, we are going to go with Linux/OSX
+* Select your OS for the SDK that you will be using, we are going to go with Linux/OSX.
-* Pick your programming language, we will use Python **NOTE:** The device should have Python and Git (Optional) installed and a TCP connection to the public internet on port 8883.
+* Pick your programming language, we will use Python.
+**NOTE:** The device should have Python and Git (Optional) installed and a TCP connection to the public internet on port 8883.
 *